FriesW/PushToProd/assembly/guide.md

 #### Mount front acrylic and bolts

-Make sure the faceplate and the letter cutouts are totally clean and free of debre and dust.
+Make sure the faceplate and the letter cutouts are totally clean and free of debris and dust.
 Shine light through the frosted acrylic to make sure there isn't anything caught in the letters.
 The next step will seal the entire front faceplate behind acrylic, so be sure.

 Place the box bottom down, with the faceplace facing up.
 Peel off the protective coatings from the front acrylic piece and place it on top.
 Be extra careful not to place finger prints on the side which will be facing the wood.
-Again, this will be permanently mounted and impossible to clean.
+Again, this will be permanently mounted, making it impossible to clean the underside.
 Insert the four bolts and washers.
-Use the short bolts on the top end, as it has the tighest clearances inside.
+Use the short bolts on the top end, as it has the tightest clearances inside.

 Now, carefully flip over the box, such that none of the bolts fall out.
 The box should now be sitting on the table through the four bolt heads.
 Without picking up the box, flood each corner